 There was a time when cross platform development was considered a synonym for building an app using React Native and Flutter.
 The business enthusiasts and mobile app development companies were relying upon these two frameworks to make their presence on both Android and iOS in a cost-effective manner.

-But now, Kotlin has also entered the competition; making everyone wonder who will be the ultimate ruler of the cross platform app market.
-Now, while we have already looked into the Flutter and React Native comparison earlier, here, in this article, we will talk descriptively about the Kotlin vs Flutter comparison and help you find the right option for your cross platform app development needs.
+But now, Kotlin has evolved and entered the competition, making everyone wonder who will be the ultimate ruler of the cross platform application market.
+Since, we have already looked into the Flutter and React Native comparison earlier, here, in this article, we will talk descriptively about the Kotlin vs Flutter comparison and help you find the right option for your cross platform programming and development needs.

 But let’s learn the ropes of both first.